uwla/starred_repos_organizer/README.md

 ## Usage

-There are few options (easiest is the first one):
+There are few options.
+The easiest one is to go to the static demo app which is hosted via 'github' pages and saves data in your web browser's local storage.

+### Local Storage

+The data is saved in the web browser's local storage.
+Available options are:

-1. Go to the [demo page](https://uwla.github.io/starred_repos_organizer) to use the app.
+- Go to the [demo page](https://uwla.github.io/starred_repos_organizer) to use the app.
-2. Download `app.html`from the [latest release](https://github.com/uwla/starred_repos_organizer/releases/tag/v0.0.1-beta).
+- Download `app.html` from the [latest release](https://github.com/uwla/starred_repos_organizer/releases/tag/v0.0.1-beta).
-3. Download `app.html` from the demo page.
+- Download `app.html` from the demo page.
-4. Follow developemnt instructions to launch a local server or build the app locally.
+- Build `app.html` locally.

+### Server

+The data is saved in a remote server.
+Available options are:

+- Run the server via npm script: `npm run dev:rest`
+- Run the server via docker (TODO)

+The server can run remotely or locally.

 ## Development